PaulCoombes/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 ![](/images/windows_ds_software/git_05.png "git path")

+The SSH executable  prompt doesn't seem to appear if you don't have putty.
+If that's the case, it will just install SSH for you and you've saved yourself a click.
+Huzzah.

-For the SSH executable we'll use openssh.
+If you do have a choice, we'll use openssh.
 Later we'll configure remote development with VS code and also have to use openssh there.
 If you use and like putty you could swap this out, but note that VS code (at least at time of this writing) doesn't support putty, so you'll have to set things up separately there.

 ![](/images/windows_ds_software/git_06.png "git ssh")